 This section provides Interface Board troubleshooting and replacement information.
 The Interface Board can be replaced in the field.
 There are no user-serviceable parts on the board.
-The board is shown in Figure 6-11.
+The board is shown in Figure 6-13.
 Use caution when servicing or replacing the board since battery voltage is present on the board whenever the battery string is connected to the charger.

 The board is available in a number of versions.
-A Standard Board (A1), an optional Multiple Alarm Board (A1 OPT), and a switchable ground detection is available.
+A Standard Board (A1), an optional Multiple Alarm Board (A1 OPT), and a switchable ground detection is available for each charger output voltage, e.g. 48V.
 (A Standard Board has 3 alarm outputs while the optional Multiple Alarm Board has 9 alarm outputs.)
 To order a replacement board, refer to Table 6-2 Parts Lists for the Interface Board part number for the charger model at hand.

-6.8.1 Board Interchangeability
+6.9.1 Board Interchangeability

-The Interface Board part number suffix (e.g. 306-3078-24) specifies the compatible charger DC output voltage, 24V in the preceding example.
+The Interface Board part number suffix (e.g. 306-3078-48) specifies the compatible charger DC output voltage, 48V in the preceding example.
 Suffix letters indicate options like multiple alarm relays or switchable ground detection.
 Install the board in any charger rated for that output voltage, regardless of current output rating.
 When replacing an Interface Board, set the miniature rotary switch SW1 to the current rating of the charger into which the board will be installed.
 See Table 6-3.